The cause is unknown but may be a reaction to certain medications or possibly hepatitis B or C infection.

 For painful mouth sores, a mouthwash containing lidocaine, an anesthetic, may be used before meals to form a pain-killing coating.
 Lidocaine mouthwashes should not be used more frequently than prescribed.

-Tacrolimus ointment or corticosteroid mouthwashes, injections, or pills may also help mouth sores.
+Tacrolimus ointment may also help mouth sores.